covertnine/c9-blocks/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-10 new Gutenberg blocks with section templates and page templates designed and developed by a digital marketing agency to make building complex responsive landing pages easy.
+10 new Gutenberg blocks with 50+ beautiful block templates, hand-crafted by a digital agency for speed, story-telling, and SEO.

 == Jump To ==